Thursday, 27 June 2013 00:00

-As long as prostitution remains a crime, people who break that law have a lot of nerve to complain about the consequences – even if their identities are made public.
-They all chose to respond to those escort service ads, travel to the hotel, walk into the rooms where they expected to meet their prostitutes and offer their money as payment.
-As for these men being “innocent until proven guilty (in a court of law),” their voluntary actions virtually prove their guilt.
+That was patently unfair.
+Especially since prostitution (the “supply”) would not exist if there were no (male) “demand.”
+As long as prostitution remains a “crime”, people who break that law have a lot of nerve to complain about the consequences---even if their identities are made public.
+They all CHOSE to respond to those escort service ads, travel to the hotel, walk into the rooms where they expected to meet their prostitutes, and offer their money as payment.
+As for these men being “innocent until proven guilty (in a court of law)”, their voluntary actions virtually “prove” their guilt, and the plea bargains which most of them will make will verify their “guilt.”